okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/sign-into-web-app-redirect/main/node-express/configmid.md

-You can configure the properties of your application with configuration files, environment variables, or other framework specific techniques.
+You can configure the properties of your application with configuration files, environment variables, or other framework-specific techniques.

 In our quickstart, we do this via the `passport-openidconnect` package, which requires an instance of a `Strategy` object with configuration properties.
 You will set the `issuer`, `authorizationURL`, `tokenURL`,  `userInfoURL`, `clientID`, and `clientSecret` properties inside that object using your own values.